cardano-scaling/hydra/docs/monthly/2023-01-monthly.md

 [Issues closed since last
 report](https://github.com/input-output-hk/hydra/issues?q=is%3Aclosed+sort%3Aupdated-desc+closed%3A2022-12-23..2023-01-24)

-This month, the team worked on:
+This month, the team worked on the following:

 - **First write-up of Hydra spec online**.
-As mentioned previously, the team has been aggregating the latest definitions of on- and off-chain semantics into a new technical specification.
+The team has been aggregating the latest definitions of on- and off-chain semantics into a new technical specification.
 The latest version can still be found [on Overleaf](https://www.overleaf.com/project/6389ba5edbcf7a51fda1328f), before its integration into the core Hydra repository.
 Should you have feedback, please send it our way through one of the [communication channels](https://github.com/input-output-hk/hydra/blob/master/SUPPORT.md).

-- **Closed more gaps in the Head Contract**.
-The team addressed two more gaps in the on-chain scripts based on discussions on the specification.
+- **Closed more gaps in the Head Contract.** The team addressed two more gaps in the on-chain scripts based on discussions on the specification.

   + All validators are authenticated now and ensure contract continuity by